 The original Regimental March was ‘What’s A’ the Steer Kimmer?’.
-There are no surviving records to show why it was chosen or when it was introduced, but it seems fair to assume that it was adopted shortly after the formation of the Band in 1859 and that because either Brevet Lieutenant Colonel Charles Reid CB, or his successor Brevet Major H T Macpherson VC, was commanding the Regiment between 1859 and 1861, a Scottish air was chosen in preference to any other.
+There are no surviving records to show why it was chosen or when it was introduced, but it seems fair to assume that it was adopted shortly after the formation of the Band in 1859 and that because either Brevet Lieutenant Colonel Charles Reid CB, or his successor Brevet Major H T Macpherson VC, who were commanding the Regiment between 1859 and 1861, a Scottish air was chosen in preference to any other.
 It is a Jacobite song written by Robert Allan to commemorate the landing of Bonnie Prince Charlie in 1745, a Strathspey air which was originally a pipe tune.
 More information about the march is in Volume 4 of the 2nd Goorkhas Regimental History, Appendix Q.

 In August 1937 The 60th Rifles gave permission for their Regimental March ‘Lützow’s Wild Hunt’ (‘Lützows Wilde Jagd’) to be adopted as the 2nd Goorkhas second march.
 It is a march suitable for band and bugles whereas ‘What’s A’ the Steer Kimmer?’ is suitable only for a band.
 From then on ‘Lützow’s Wild Hunt’ was always played prior to ‘What’s A’ the Steer Kimmer?’ on marching off parade and in the play-off sequence on mess nights.
 In Army Order 159/1950 ‘Lützow’s Wild Hunt’ was approved as the Regimental March and ‘What’s A’ the Steer Kimmer?’ became an unofficial second march.
 The bandsmen always referred to them colloquially as the ‘thulo’ (big) and ‘sano’ (small) marches.